DevShubam/feels-like/README.md

 Format:
 When searching, put the city name, then the country.
 For example, California, US.
 Banga, IN. etc.

+Feels Like uses OpenWeatherMaps for it's weather data.

 # Contact
 📧 feels-like@shubam.tech